CERAMICS IN SOUTHWELL 2019

 by clicking on the image .

-WORKSHOPS (one for children , one for adults) will last for one hour.
-The cost for attendance is £3 which will be donated to the charity ‘Adopt a Potter‘.
-To book a place please telephone Carl Gray on 07551 698844 or email email@example.com.
+WORKSHOPS (one for children , one for adults) lasted for one hour.
+The cost for attendance was £3 which was donated to the charity ‘Adopt a Potter‘.
+To book a place please telephone Carl Gray on 07551 698844 or email firstname.lastname@example.org.

-EXHIBITORS – The following is a list of the exhibitors who will be taking part:
+EXHIBITORS – The following is a list of the exhibitors who took part:

 Decorative ceramics with exquisite patterns.
 Naked Raku bowls, vases & bird forms are slip cast or hand built.

 Stoneware ceramic figures with a touch of humour.

 Colourful handbuilt ceramics.